tgd15/Region-Specific-U-Nets-Rectal-Cancer/README.md

 ## Running the Code

-Once you have everything installed, run the code by executing `run_Unet.py` from your command line. `run_Unet.py` requires two arguments:
+Once you have everything installed, run the code in the `postcrt` conda environment by executing `run_Unet.py` from your command line. `run_Unet.py` requires two arguments:

 1. **--m**, specify the U-Net you want to run as a string.
 Allowed choices are `Outer_Rectal_Wall` or `Lumen`.
 2. **--i**, specify the filepath to .mha file you want to annotate as a string.